 The Result layer group includes the following parameters:

-Output polygon name is the name of the output density feature layer that will be created.
+Output polygon name is the name of the output density feature layer that will be created and added to the map or scene.

 The name must be unique.
 If a layer with the same name already exists in your organization, the tool will fail and you will be prompted to use a different name.